 Network gives access to network settings and driver name.
+Low Cut allows a 250Hz low cut filter to be applied to either or both of inputs 1 and 2.
+MLC HF Boost enables a custom dual-slope setting intended to better optimise frequency response in systems with more significant high frequency losses.
 Factory Reset allows the user to reset all the audio settings and the driver name to factory defaults.
 System Re-start causes the driver to re-start without changing any settings.
 This could be to perform the start-up diagnostics again or to update the firmware (with a suitable USB stick connected)